 - A PDF of your current resume

-- A statement of interest that highlights how this experience will enhance your learning and career goals
+- A statement of interest that highlights how this experience will enhance your learning and career goals, as well as a personal statement to give us more information about you.
+Each statement is 300 words max.

 - For non-MSU students: If you are a student who plans to transfer to MSU (not yet an MSU student), a personal identification number (PID) is required to complete this application.
 To obtain a PID, please visit: https://reg.msu.edu/ROInfo/EnrReg/LifelongEducation.aspx to become a Lifelong Learning Student, and a PID will be assigned to you.